Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Ablation Studies

 \subsection{LLM Selection}

 In \cref{sec:eval}, we use an ensemble of gpt-4o and o3-mini for our search.
-To demonstrate that \sys{} does not depend on a particular family of models, we run \sys{} with DeepSeek-R1~\cite{deepseekr1} on the same benchmarks used for other ablation experiments above.
-We use DeepSeek-R1 for both the planning and code generation phases and keep the search parameters identical to those used for matrix multiplication and convolution in~\cref{sec:eval}.
+To demonstrate that \sys{} does not depend on a particular family of models, we run \sys{} with several alternative LLMs on the same benchmarks used for other ablation experiments above.
+In addition to DeepSeek-R1~\cite{deepseekr1}, we run \sys{} with two smaller models, Gemini 2.5 Flash and Llama 4 Maverick.
+For these experiments, each model was used for both the planning and code generation phases without ensembling, keeping the search parameters identical to those used for matrix multiplication and convolution in~\cref{sec:eval}.
 As shown in~\cref{tab:ablations}, \sys{} with DeepSeek-R1 is able to optimize both GEMM and convolution, achieving substantial speed-ups over the unoptimized code.
-These experiments do not use LLM ensembling.
+Even with smaller models, \sys{} shows substantial speed-ups.
 Similarly to the LLM ensembling ablation study above, gains are slightly smaller than when all techniques are applied.
 Nonetheless, this demonstrates that \sys is efficient and flexible across different LLMs.